External attack surface management

 Page creation method

 Developing a website with insecure code means there are more potential vulnerabilities to exploit.
-Scout locates where out of date code languages and vulnerable components in your application exist helping you ensure a secure release and reduce cyber risks
+Scout detects out of date code language and vulnerable components in your application helping you ensure a secure release and reduce cyber risks

 Degree of distribution

 The sheer number of application pages and unknown assets is a breeding ground for exploitable vulnerabilities and a challenge for risk management.
 Easily identify every page interlinking every domain to uncover potential entry points for hacker exploits

 Authentication is the process of verifying the identity of a user accessing your application in real time.
 Restricting access to sensitive data is critical to keeping the bad guys out and reducing your application risk

 The attack surface increases with the number of different input fields you have on a web application and can lead to a range of Cross-Site Scripting attacks if these are left unaddressed before production

 Active content technologies

 When an application runs scripts the content becomes active.
 You need to know if your web app has been developed using vulnerable and outdated active content technologies to reduce security exposure

 Cookies are an essential security control for website security by monitoring session activity in real time and ensuring anyone who sends requests to your website are authorized and keeps hackers away

 Usage of HTTP port 80 rather than the more secure HTTPS port 443 makes your application susceptible to unauthorized access.
 It’s important for security teams to identify open ports and close down those not in use